 |Deezer||There's a rather good official UWP client for this, so no need to look further.
 I'd expect this to work well into 2020, and possibly beyond.|

 |YouTube||One of the more famous spats between Google and Microsoft, this hasn't had an official application for years, though of course it works fine in the Edge browser.
 I'd recommend myTube!, Perfect Tube or Awesome Tube though, all UWP applications with slick interfaces and all kept bang up to date.|

 |BBC iPlayer||This has been browser-only for years under Windows phone and Windows 10 Mobile, but it's fine.
-The usual log into the BBC servers and you're in and watching.
+There's the usual 'log into the BBC servers' and you're in and watching.
 There's no downloading of programmes for watching later though, for DRM reasons.|

 Do please let me know, by email or in the comments, if there are any inaccuracies in the above table or if you have information to update it.
 Thanks.

 Delivering a 'report card' for the status above is tricky.
-I'd say that the OS is completely viable still, with the obvious omissions (tap to pay, IoT support, online banking apps) that have been there for a while now.
+I'd say that the OS is viable still, with the obvious omissions (tap to pay, IoT support, online banking apps) that have been there for a while now.
 There are certainly enough workarounds and alternative applications for most people.

 But your comments and updates welcome!
 This is an update to the original story, so I've left previous comments in place.